eclipse-theia/theia-cloud/doc/docs/Architecture.md

 # Architecture Overview

 The Theia.Cloud Operator listens for changes to custom resources inside the cluster.
-With those custom resources clients may trigger the creation/deletion/handling of sessions.
-The Operator is responsible for handling all things that are related to the Kubernetes-Resources for sessions.
+With those custom resources clients may trigger the creation/deletion/handling of workspaces and sessions.
+The Operator is responsible for handling all things that are related to the Kubernetes-Resources for workspaces and sessions.
+All access is authenticated via an Authenticator.

-## Overall Overview

 ![Theia.Cloud Diagram](theia.cloud.png "Theia.Cloud")

-## Operator Overview
+## Operator Java Overview

+The Java operator is created via a dependency injection module.
+In the future the operator will be provided as a library with defined interfaces end users may exchange to customize the operator based on their needs.

+The following diagram sketches the basic idea.

 ![Operator Diagram](operator.png "Operator")